ofimbres/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/includes/introduction-self-guided.md

     ### Workshop Configuration

-    You'll need the project connection string to connect the agent app to the Azure AI Foundry project.
+    You'll need the project endpoint to connect the agent app to the Azure AI Foundry project.
 You can find this string in the Azure AI Foundry portal in the Overview page for your Project `agent-workshop` (look in the Project details section).

     === "Python"